panglesd/slipshow/docs/themes.rst

 - ``.block`` for the blocks, which can take a ``title="…"`` parameter.
 Similarly for ``.theorem``, ``.lemma``, ``.definition``, ``.example``, ``.corollary``, ``.remark``.
 - ``#slipshow-universe`` for styling the "universe", the element containing all of the presentation's elements.
 - ``#slipshow-open-window`` for styling the background color outside of the universe.
 - Titles.
-Make sure not to change the system UI.
+Make sure you don't change the system UI.

-If you want to change the font, make sure to have a self-contained css file, by using data URLs to embed the font in the CSS file.
+If you want to use a custom font, embed the font as a self-contained CSS file that encodes the font in a ``data`` URL.
 Example:

 .. code-block:: css